HiSmith KlicLok Attachments for Men: What Is Actually Available

 Rotation adds a twisting sensation that linear thrusting alone cannot replicate.
 If you have only ever used a basic stroker, the difference is significant.
 The black case housing also gives it a more discreet look, which some blokes appreciate.

-Again, confirmed dimensions and internal measurements are not in our brief.
-Check the product page.
+Confirmed dimensions and internal measurements are not published for this one either.
 Do not assume a rotating stroker fits the same as a thrusting one - the internal geometry can differ.

 Choosing the Right HiSmith Male Attachment for Your Setup